LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. member:: stack->get()

    These methods return the first element in the stack.
 (This is the most recently inserted element.)
-The `stack->get` method additionally removes the element from the stack.
+The `get` method additionally removes the element from the stack.

 .. member:: stack->size()

-   This method returns the number of elements in the stack.
+   Returns the number of elements in the stack.

 .. member:: stack->remove()
 .. member:: stack->removeFirst()